baudouinroullier/LibraryShowcase/README.md

 # LibraryShowcase

-This is a simple project to shwocase my code libraries, for purposes of documenting, testing and showing example.
+This is a simple project to showcase my code libraries, for purposes of documenting, testing and showing example.

 # How to use (outdated)